abulimov/models_blog/content/post/occre-terror.md

 Previously I only had experience with Russian manufacturers and Mantua.
 I was quite disappointed with Mantua and impressed by both Master Korabel and Falkonet.
 This time I'm happy to admit that OcCre didn't disappoint me one bit.
 All the wood is high quality, and it's given in abundance
-(really, I can plank another ship with leftovers).
-All cast details are also nice quality, and nails are just perfect (especially compared to terrible onces from Master Korabel).
+(I can plank another ship with leftovers).
+All cast details are also nice quality, and nails are just perfect (especially compared to terrible ones from Master Korabel).

 ## Build notes